JasonYao/NYU-Bobst-Library-Reservation-Automator/README.md

 ## Usage

 1.)
 First you'll need to move and edit the settings file

 ```
 mv example.settings.py settings.py
 nano settings.py
 ```

 2.)
 Simply use ./AutoReserve.py to run the program.

 OPTIONAL:
 To set up daily automatic reservations, it's best to use your own server that's online 24 hours.
-I will be using [Phi Kappa Sigma's](skullhouse.nyc) webserver since the reservations will nominally be for the use of fraternity members.
+I will be using [Phi Kappa Sigma's](https://skullhouse.nyc) webserver since the reservations will nominally be for the use of fraternity members.
-    TODO
+    TODO Add in the crontab script so that if they do ./setup it will automatically setup daily cronjobs

 ## The Explaination